ricky-fn/permit-core/README.md

 ## Changelog 📜

+### v1.2.0

+- **Change**: Updated permission inheritance logic.
+Previously, both the group and the role had to contain the permission and rule for an action to be allowed.
+Now, if a group contains the permission, roles assigned to that group will inherit it; the role no longer needs to duplicate the same permission/rule.

 ### v1.1.0

 - **New Feature**: Enhanced `AccessControl` to support groups with new methods for adding and retrieving groups